Codecademy/docs/content/css/concepts/position/terms/bottom/bottom.md

   - 'paths/full-stack-engineer-career-path'
 ---

 Specifies the distance of an element from the bottom of its current location if the element itself has `position: relative` declared or from the bottom of its nearest ancestor when the ancestor has `position: relative` and the element has `position: absolute` declared.
+If the element has `position: fixed` declared the distance is from viewport (the browser window) and the element is taken out of the normal document flow.

 ## Syntax